Tasman trail notes

 Upper Travers Hut sits on the edge of a large flat immediately below Mt Travers.

-Upper Travers Hut is no longer covered by the Backcountry Hut Pass from 30 September to 1st May each year.
-Hut tickets may still be used.
-The adult price for summer is now $20.
-The Backcountry Hut Pass can still be used for camping at any time
+Upper Travers Hut is NOT covered by the Backcountry Hut Pass from 1 Oct to 30 April each year.
+Buy a Hut ticket from DoC BEFORE your walk.
+The adult price for summer is now $25.
+The Backcountry Hut Pass can still be used for camping at any time.

 The track continues as a defined ground trail that follows snow poles up to Travers Saddle (1787m).
 This is a steady 450m climb.